shaefelinger/codepedia/src/JS4web/the dom.md

 Every element in the DOM is a **node**.
 This is represented by a **Node** object.

-- A **NodeList object** is a list or collection of nodes extracted from a document .It is an array-*like* collection of objects, but is not an array.
+- A **NodeList object** is a list or collection of nodes extracted from a document .It is an array-*like* collection of objects (but is not an array)

 - has a **length** property and an **index**(0, 1, 2, 3, ...) to access each item,